nbudhraj/Lab1/index.md

 - [Music](#music)
 - [Programming](#programming)
 - ***Spending time with friends and family!***
+- ~~Taking naps~~

 ## Sports

 Ever since I was young, I always had a passion for sports, especially soccer and basketball.
-As a result, I have become an avid NBA fan, and in particular, I have been a die-hard Golden-State Warriors fan since birth.
+As a result, I have become an avid NBA fan, and in particular, I have been a die-hard *Golden-State Warriors* fan since birth.

 <img src="/images/warriors.png" width="200"/>

-Recently, I have become quite interested in the **intersection** of Sports and Tech.
+Recently, I have become quite interested in **the _intersection_ of Sports and Tech**.
 This year [Dapper Labs](https://www.dapperlabs.com/), a block-chain company, partened with the NBA to develop [NBA Topshot](https://nbatopshot.com/), a marketplace that sells NFTs of NBA highlights as collectables.
 Here is an interesting quote from a CNBC article discussing NBA Topshot in which Tom Richardson, a professor in digital media at Columbia University, speaks on the popularity of NBA Topshot:

 >“'One of the things that have defined the digital era is we’ve moved from a world of scarcity to a world of abundance with all kinds of media assets and products,' he added.
 'But the thing that defines the trading card business is a physical scarcity of the cards.
 So (Dapper) created these NFTs with the idea of scarcity combined with authenticity because of the way the blockchain works.'”
 [Citation](/citations.md)